sunil-sangwan/Ipython-Notebooks/README.md

-# My_Ipython-Notebook
+# Ipython-Notebooks
-Ipython Notebooks created by shark_S
+Ipython Notebooks created by shark_s for learning purpose